 You can take a walk along the shores of this beach as you enjoy the soft white sand getting on your feet and the groves of coconut palm trees that offer a natural shade.

-Some tourists who have visited Playa Blanca before advise people to wear their sunglasses while at the beach, as the white sand tends to reflect the sun and can be blinding.
+Some tourists have visited Playa Blanca before advising people to wear their sunglasses while at the beach, as the white sand tends to reflect the sun and can be blinding.
 Several cuisines are offered at nearby restaurants, with casual and elegant menu types.